mcarrickscott/modarith/README.md

 Here we describe the steps involved to create your own ECC based signature scheme in C. The process for Rust is very similar.

-The file *signature.c* contains templates for the implementation of an API for a digital signature scheme.
-For working examples see *Ed448.c* and *EC256.c*
+Copy the *signature.c* template to *<curve_name>.c* for the implementation of an API for a digital signature scheme.
+For working examples see *ed448.c* and *nist256.c*

 Start with a clean download of all of the files in this directory to a working directory.

-Next ensure that the elliptic curve modulus is named (upper case) and supported in either *pseudo.py* or *monty.py*.
-Ensure the elliptic curve group is named (lower case) in *monty.py*.
+Next ensure that the elliptic curve is named and supported in either *pseudo.py* or *monty.py*.

-Make sure the various elliptic curve constants are given in *curve.py* under the upper case curve name.
+Make sure the various elliptic curve constants are given in *curve.py* under the curve name.
 Then for a 64-bit build

-	python3 curve.py 64 <Upper Case Name>
+	python3 curve.py 64 <Curve Name>

-This will automatically modify or create the files *curve.h*, *group.c* and either *edwards.c* or *weierstrass.c*.
+This will automatically create or modify the files *curve.h*, and either *edwards.c* or *weierstrass.c*.

-Now edit the *signature.c* file.
-First drop in the code from *group.c* where indicated.
-Then access the document that outlines the details of the signature scheme, and complete the API implementation.
-For working examples refer to *Ed448.c* and *EC256.c*
+Now edit the *<curve_name>.c* file.
+Access the document that outlines the details of the signature scheme, and complete the API implementation.
+For working examples refer to *ed448.c* (EdDSA) and *nist256.c* (ECDSA)

-Provide a main program in *signature.c* which implements some test vectors and compile as
+Provide a main program in *<curve_name>.c* which implements some test vectors and compile as

-	gcc -O2 signature.c <weierstrass.c or edwards.c> hash.c -o signature
+	gcc -O2 <curve_name>.c <weierstrass.c or edwards.c> hash.c -o <curve_name>

 # Testing